filecoin-project/website-security.filecoin.io/content/bug-bounty.md

 If you wish to publish your bug findings, please refer to our disclosure [policy](https://security.filecoin.io/responsible-disclosure/) for guidelines and procedures.

 If you've any general security concerns or questions about bug bounty program, don't hesitate to reach out via [security\@filecoin.org](mailto:security@filecoin.org?subject=Security).

+***Please note that vulnerabilities reported via security@filecoin.org will no longer be eligible for monetary rewards.
+We encourage you to use the Immunefi platform for all future submissions to qualify for rewards.***